 Can you make something like _____ pickup from another company?

-We can usually match publicly available specs.
+We can usually match publicly available or privately measured specs.
 Shoot us a message through the Contact Us page and let's get to winding!

 When will I get my pickups?
 What is your lead time?

 Please check the product listing for the estimated lead time.
 Our lead times are listed in business days; please note: Saturday, Sunday, federal Holidays, Christmas Eve and Good Friday are not business days.
 If there is a banner notice at the top of our homepage advising a delay due to certain circumstances, this will add additional time to the projected lead time on the product page.